- Heart disease is the leading cause of death in Indiana and the U.S.

 - The 2003 Milken Institute report estimated the total cost (direct and indirect) of treating heart disease in Indiana was over $4 billion and for stroke was $84 million.

-View the 2012 Fact Sheet Heart Disease and Stroke in Indiana.
+NEW View the 2013 Fact Sheet Heart Disease and Stroke in Indiana

 To provide public health leadership to improve cardiovascular health for all, reduce the burden, and eliminate disparities associated with heart disease and stroke.